System1Bio/graphql-iso-date/README.md

-NOTE - the only change I made to this library was to stop the Date object from parsing as a JS Date (which gives you the potential for timezone problems).
-Now it's a string.
+NOTE - Added the new ISODate class for when you want dates, but you never want them covnerted back to strings, to avoid javascript timezone conversion.

 # GraphQL ISO Date